mrkplt/csv_class_maker/readme.md

 License
 -------
-CSV Reader is Copyright © 2014 Mark Platt, Inc. It is free software, and may be redistributed under the terms specified in the MIT-LICENSE file.
+CSV Class Maker is Copyright © 2014 Mark Platt, Inc. It is free software, and may be redistributed under the terms specified in the MIT-LICENSE file.